Manuscript Research Lab

 - orient participants to the use of digital and printed facsimiles and catalogues.

-The 2017 workshop fee schedule is listed below.
+The 2021 workshop was priced at $250.
 Funds are available for University of Minnesota graduate students officially registered for the Medieval Studies minor.
 Other students are encouraged to inquire about the availability of funds from their own academic departments.